Advances in Clinical and Experimental Medicine

 Supporting open science: Advances in Clinical and Experimental Medicine and preprints

-This information should describe sources of funding that have supported the work.
-It is important to gather these details prior to submission because your financial disclosure statement cannot be changed after initial submission without journal approval.
+Gathering these details before submission is important because your financial disclosure statement cannot be changed after initial submission without journal approval.
 If your manuscript is published, your statement will appear in the Funding sources section of the article.

 The statement should include: